dnirwin/diDiscordBot/README.md

 This is a basic Discord bot programmed in Python to be used by other programmers as a barebones bot to be changed into the Discord bot of their choosing.

-# How to run this project?
+# How to run this project
 Python 3.8 or higher is required.

 discord.py is needed, the install instructions can be found here https://github.com/Rapptz/discord.py (Without Full Voice Support)